core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## URI Path Selection ##
 The URI Path used in a group request is preferably a path that is known to be supported across all members of a CoAP group.
 However, there are valid use cases where a group request is known to be successful only for a subset of the CoAP group.
-For instance, the subset may include only members of a specific application group, while the members of the CoAP group for which the request is unsuccessful (for example because they are outside the target application group) either respond with an error status code or ignore the group request (see also {{sec-request-response-suppress}} on response suppression).
+For instance, the subset may include only members of a specific application group, while the members of the CoAP group for which the request is unsuccessful (for example because they are outside the target application group) either suppress a response as per the default behavior from {{sec-request-response-suppress}}, or reply with an error response, e.g., when the default behavior is overridden by a No-Response Option {{RFC7967}} included in the group request.

 ## Port Selection for UDP Transport ##
 A server that is a member of a CoAP group listens for CoAP request messages on the group's IP multicast address, usually on the CoAP default UDP port number 5683, or another non-default UDP port number if configured.
 Regardless of the method for selecting the port number, the same port number MUST be used across all CoAP servers that are members of a CoAP group and across all CoAP clients sending group requests to that group.